-6. Focus on sharing the mental health programs that exist in the district and programs that are available for our community members.
+3. Focus on sharing the mental health programs that exist in the district and programs that are available for our community members by extending the reach of the KV Community Health & Wellness Newsletter.

-Desired Results: Share with our community the mental health opportunities for students and community members.
+Desired Results: Share mental health opportunities for students and community members.